An Honest Assessment for Residential Remodelers and Commercial GCs

 Is Jobber good for general contractors?

 Yes — for residential remodeling GCs running primarily their own crews on kitchen renovations, bath remodels, additions, and similar projects.
 Jobber handles professional proposals with deposit collection, progress invoicing for milestone billing, job costing on the Grow plan, crew scheduling, GPS time tracking, QuickBooks and Xero integration, and client communication.
-Where Jobber falls short is in formal change order workflow (no native change order document or approval process), subcontractor payment and lien waiver management, AIA pay application billing for commercial work, and Gantt-style project timeline views.
+Where Jobber falls short is in formal change order workflow, subcontractor payment and lien waiver management, AIA pay application billing for commercial work, and Gantt-style project timeline views.
 GCs whose primary challenges are in those missing areas should evaluate Buildertrend, Knowify, or Contractor Foreman alongside Jobber.

 Does Jobber support progress invoicing for general contractors?